 Once added, double click on it to rename it as "Insert Content".

 - In the Inspector section, add the Inputs that will enable you to pass the Values from the Form Inputs to the Data Flow and back to AirData.
 When all data types display, select the Text input and rename it to

 name; select the Phone input and rename it to

 phoneand do the same with the other two fields.

-- Add an AirData Request Data Operation by clicking on '+' the icon in the Stage.
+- Add a Data Requests > AirData Request operation by clicking on '+' the icon in the Stage.

 To test the Data Flow and make sure it is sending the information back to AirData, go to Run Results and click on Run.
 Then save the application and go to AirData Builder to check if the data was inserted.

 Now that the Data Flow is working and sending data to AirData Builder, go back to Web Flows Builder to connect the operation to the UI.
 In Web Flows Builder, you can define the Action Chain to be run when the users click on “Submit” once they finish completing their Form.
 This Action Chain is triggered by the Airkit Event of a user clicking the button.

 What is an Action Chain?

 An Action Chain is a series of Actions taken sequentially.